toi500/toiflow/README.md

 ## Advanced Features

-- **Streaming Responses**: The server supports server-sent events for real-time streaming of chatbot responses.
-- **File Upload**: The chatbot configuration includes support for file uploads, which can be enabled or disabled as needed.
 - **Custom Variables**: The setup allows for passing custom variables (IP_ADDRESS) to the chatbot flow via custom tools.
 More about this [here](https://github.com/toi500/static/issues/1).